TechPrototyper/CS50TimeTracker/README.md

 # SITR - Simple Time Tracker
-by Tim Walter, begun in 2023, forgot about in 2024, and finished in 2025

-> *A personal time-tracking OS that maps the real workflow of an individual human being through phases – instead of just counting tasks or summing durations.*

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![FastAPI](https://img.shields.io/badge/FastAPI-0.100+-green.svg)](https://fastapi.tiangolo.com/)
 [![SQLModel](https://img.shields.io/badge/SQLModel-latest-orange.svg)](https://sqlmodel.tiangolo.com/)

+## What is SITR?

-**SITR** is a command-line time tracking tool with a complete REST API backend, designed to capture how you actually work: starting your day, switching between projects, taking breaks, and ending your workday—all with automatic context switching and intelligent handover logic.
+**SITR** (Simple Time Tracker) is a command-line time tracking tool that captures how you actually work.
+It tracks your workday lifecycle—starting your day, switching between projects, taking breaks, and ending your workday—with automatic context switching and intelligent handover logic.

-## 🎯 Project Background

-This project started as a **CS50P Final Project** refering to Harvard's popular course **Introduction to Programming with Python**, which I had completed besides the final work.
-Yet, life set other priorities, and the tool remained unfinished for almost two years.
-In the meantime, the deadline of CS50 has passed, but I still wanted the tool just for myself, so I finally completed it practically two years after starting it.
-After revisiting the initial design and architecture, it became clear that the foundation was solid enough to complete.
-So I took my product vision description and a dozen of fragmented Source Code files into Claude Sonnet 4.5 and let it insinuate a bit.
-After working together for a couple of hours, the result is a production-ready server that does data handling, and a CLI tool that attaches to that API layer.
-As envisioned.
-The backend / business logic was built with Domain-Driven Design principles.

-Having said that, there is still some remaining work I will attack when (or if) I find the time:

-- Create a simple GUI on Mac, iOS and Apple Watch
-- Put the server into the cloud to use it from anywhere
-- Hence, use OpenID to attach users with known identities for a reasonable security
-- Create install routines for Linux, MacOS and Windows to start local server automatically, and control this via any of the UIs
-- Perhaps support managed interfaces to popular commercial tools real people are using
-- Perhaps productize it with the basic version free forever.

-Find this useful?
-Like to add a bit?
-Just let me know.

-## 💡 What Makes SITR Different
+## What makes it different?

-### A Consultant's Perspective

-> "You've designed something that is technically coherent, systemically well-thought-out, and realistically implementable.
-This isn't a hobby project—it's a clean time-tracking architecture that does something almost all commercial tools overlook: **it models the real work phases of an individual person**, rather than just counting tasks or summing time."

-SITR bridges three worlds:
-- **Productivity tool** - Track what you work on
-- **Self-reflection system** - Understand your work patterns
-- **Data logger** - Capture granular time data for analysis

-### The Workday Approach

-Most time trackers miss the human reality of work:
+Most time trackers just count hours on tasks. **SITR models the real phases of work**:

-> "You're present, you do something, you switch context, you take a break, and you finish."

-SITR models this natural flow:
 - ✅ **Workday lifecycle** - Explicit start and end of your work day
-- ✅ **Project handover** - Switching projects automatically ends the previous one
+- ✅ **Automatic handover** - Switching projects automatically ends the previous one
 - ✅ **Break management** - Pause work, then resume exactly where you left off
 - ✅ **Auto-cleanup** - Ending your day closes all open items

-This creates natural separation of contexts, perfect for:
-- Focus management
+- ✅ **Multiple report formats** - ASCII tables, CSV, Markdown, JSON with clipboard support

+> *"This isn't a hobby project—it's a clean time-tracking architecture that does something almost all commercial tools overlook: **it models the real work phases of an individual person**, rather than just counting tasks or summing time."*

+Perfect for:
+- **Focus management** - Natural separation of work contexts
-- Energy analysis ("How long was I truly active per block?")
+- **Energy analysis** - How long were you truly active per block?
-- Self-learning routines (future: auto-tagging based on patterns)
+- **Self-reflection** - Understand your work patterns
+- **Client billing** - Export timesheets in multiple formats

+## How it came to be

+This project started as a **CS50P Final Project** for Harvard's "Introduction to Programming with Python" course.
+Life set other priorities, and it remained unfinished for almost two years.
+But I still wanted it for myself, so I finally completed it in 2025.

+I took my original product vision and a dozen fragmented source files, paired them with Claude Sonnet 4.5, and after a few hours of collaboration, the result is a production-ready server with a REST API backend and a CLI tool—built with Domain-Driven Design principles, exactly as envisioned.

+**Future plans:**
+- GUI for Mac, iOS, and Apple Watch
+- Cloud deployment with OpenID authentication
+- Auto-start server on Linux, macOS, and Windows
+- Integration with commercial time-tracking tools
+- Free forever basic version

+Find this useful?
+Want to contribute?
+Just let me know.

+**by Tim Walter** - *begun in 2023, forgot about in 2024, and finished in 2025*

 ## ⚡ Quick Start